 Deliberately removing a Diesel Particulate Filter is seen by some drivers (and companies offering this service) as a more cost effective way of running their vehicle, when this should of course be down to more compatible driving habits to suit diesel vehicles.

 Removing a DPF is also seen as a cheaper option than buying a new DPF – while this is true in the short-term, the long-term costs of removing a DPF could be huge.

 Why you should never remove your DPF

-In short, it’s illegal – since 2014, it has been an MOT failure, and as of spring 2018, the MOT test is going to become much more stringent.
+In short, it’s illegal – since 2014, it has been an MOT failure, and in 2018, the MOT test became much more stringent.
 The MOT DPF check has been flawed – it relies on a visual check only, and it can be difficult to tell if a DPF has been removed just by looking.